webrtcHacks/videoCallHelper/readme.md

 ## presence

-Send send a webhook request whenever `getUserMedia` is active.
+Send a webhook request whenever `getUserMedia` is active.

 `monitorTrack` function in content script
 * sends a `NEW_TRACK` message to the background script if live